-Agriculture remains to be the vital industry of China, but its production output cannot meet the rising demand.
-Local agriculture was heavily affected by the development of industry – vast spaces of agricultural area were polluted, the shortage of water also results in the abandonment of more fields that slowly turn into desert.
-Meanwhile, the annual growth rate for the food industry is 15%, the consumption of meat has risen and furthermore, the rich Chinese are even more fond of foreign products, including wines, salmon or chocolate.
+Agriculture remains to be a vital industry in China, but its production output cannot meet the rising demand.
+Local agriculture was heavily affected by the development of the industry.
+Vast spaces of agricultural areas were polluted, and the shortage of water also results in the abandonment of more fields that slowly turn into deserts.
+Meanwhile, the annual growth rate for the food industry is 15%, and the consumption of meat has risen.
+Furthermore, the rich Chinese are even more fond of foreign products, including wines, salmon, or chocolate.

-Pork industry is the fine example of the China’s global expansion.
-Pork plays the central role in Chinese cuisine and is eaten in virtually every part of China (excluding the lands of two distinctive Muslim minorities: Huis and Uyghurs), and many parts of the pig, in other places treated as waste, are processed and consumed.
-In September 2013, Chinese group Shuanghui has purchased the largest pork producer and processor in the U.S., Smithfield Foods Inc in the biggest Chinese takeover of the American company up to date.
-This transaction helped to secure the pork supplies for China and helped Shuanghui to reinforce its position on the local market as the producer of “foreign” food.
+The pork industry is the perfect example of China’s global expansion.
+Pork plays a central role in Chinese cuisine and is eaten in almost every part of China.
+The minorities that do not eat pork include the Huis and Uyghurs.
+Many parts of the pig, in other places treated as waste, are processed and consumed.
+In September 2013, Chinese group Shuanghui purchased the largest pork producer and processor in the U.S., Smithfield Foods Inc. It was the biggest Chinese takeover of an American company up to date.
+This transaction helped to secure the pork supplies for China and helped Shuanghui to reinforce its position in the local market as the producer of “foreign” food.

-The Chinese food industry has the long history of scandals related with food safety, such as the tainted milk scandal in 2007.
-No wonder that Chinese institutions emphasize food security and China has very rigid custom policy.
-But once we obtain the necessary documents, we can take the opportunity to import our food products to China – and it may be the beginning of a very profitable enterprise.
+The Chinese food industry has a long history of scandals related to food safety, such as the milk scandal in 2007.
+No wonder Chinese institutions emphasize food security and China has a very rigid custom policy.
+But once we obtain the necessary documents, we can take the opportunity to export products to China.

-Read more about the alcoholic beverages market in China on our blog below:
+Read more about the alcoholic beverages market in China.